BAD-NeRF: Bundle Adjusted Deblur Neural Radiance Fields: Experiments

 \PAR{Baseline methods and evaluation metrics.} We evaluate our method against several state-of-the-art learning-based deblurring methods, \ie SRNDeblurNet\cite{Tao2018CVPR}, PVD\cite{son2021recurrent}, MPR\cite{zamir2021multi}, Deblur-NeRF\cite{deblur-nerf} as well as a classic multi-view image deblurring method from Park \etal \cite{park2017joint}.
 For deblurring evaluation, we synthesize images corresponding to the middle virtual camera poses (\ie the one at the middle of the exposure time) from the trained NeRF, and evaluate its performance against the other methods.
 Since SRNDeblurNet\cite{Tao2018CVPR}, PVD\cite{son2021recurrent} and MPR\cite{zamir2021multi} are primarily designed for single image deblurring, they are not generically suitable for novel view image synthesis.
 We thus firstly apply them to each blurry image to get the restored images, and then input those restored images to NeRF \cite{nerf} for training.
 For novel view image synthesis evaluation, we render novel-view images with their corresponding poses from those trained NeRF.
 All the methods use the estimated poses from COLMAP \cite{colmap} for NeRF training.
 To investigate the sensitivity of Deblur-NeRF \cite{deblur-nerf} to the accuracy of the camera poses, we also train it with the ground-truth poses provided by Blender during dataset generation.

-The quality of the rendered image is evaluated with the commonly used metrics, \ie the PSNR, SSIM and LPIPS\cite{zhang2018unreasonable} metrics between the rendered images and ground truth sharp images.
-We also evaluate the absolute trajectory error (ATE) against the method from Park \etal \cite{park2017joint} on the evaluation of the estimated camera poses.
+The quality of the rendered image is evaluated with the commonly used metrics, \ie the PSNR, SSIM and LPIPS\cite{zhang2018unreasonable} metrics.
+We also evaluate the absolute trajectory error (ATE) against the method from Park \etal \cite{park2017joint} and BARF \cite{Lin2021} on the evaluation of the estimated camera poses.
 The ATE metric is commonly used for visual odometry evaluations \cite{mba-vo}.

 \PAR{Implementation and training details.} We implement our method with PyTorch.
 We adopt the MLP network (\ie $\bF_\theta$) structure of the original NeRF from Mildenhall \etal \cite{nerf} without any modification.
 Both the network parameters and the camera poses (\ie $\bT_{\mathrm{start}}$ and $\bT_{\mathrm{end}}$) are optimized with the two separate Adam optimizer\cite{kingma2014adam}.
 The learning rate of the NeRF optimizer and pose optimizer exponentially decays from $5 \times 10^{-4}$ to $5 \times 10^{-5}$ and $1 \times 10^{-3}$ to $1 \times 10^{-5}$.
 We set number of interpolated poses between $\bT_{\mathrm{start}}$ and $\bT_{\mathrm{end}}$ ($n$ in Eq. \ref{eq_blur_im_formation}) as 7.
-A total number of 128 points (\ie 64 points for coarse NeRF and fine NeRF respectively) are sampled along each ray for volumetric rendering.
+A total number of 128 points are sampled along each ray.
 We train our model for 200K iterations on an NVIDIA RTX 3090 GPU.
 We use COLMAP \cite{colmap} to initialize the camera poses for our method.